-CMS has contracted with the RAND Corporation to develop standardized assessment data elements for PAC settings that meet the requirements of the IMPACT Act of 2014.
+CMS has contracted with the RAND Corporation (contract no. HHSM-500-2013-13014I) to develop standardized assessment data elements for PAC settings that meet the requirements of the IMPACT Act of 2014.
 Standardized assessment items will contribute to assessment data comparability across PAC providers, data exchange and interoperability, care coordination, payment analysis, and longitudinal outcome analysis.
-The categories and domains in the IMPACT Act that guide data item standardization within this contract include (1) cognition and mental status; (2) medication reconciliation (MR); (3) care preferences; (4) pain (medical condition); and (5) impairments in hearing, vision, and continence.
+The categories and domains in the IMPACT Act that guide data item standardization within this contract include: cognition and mental status; medication reconciliation; care preferences; pain (medical condition); and impairments in hearing, vision, and continence.
 As part of its data element development efforts, CMS requires that contractors convene groups of stakeholders and experts who contribute direction and thoughtful input on the development of this work.
-As a part of this process, RAND convened a set of advisers to assist in identifying data elements that could be standardized across all four PAC assessment instruments.
-In addition to convening the TEP, RAND conducted literature reviews, focus groups, and case studies to inform this work.
-These activities are described in a separate report.
+As a part of this process, RAND convened a set of advisors to assist in identifying data elements that could be standardized across all four PAC assessment instruments.
+In addition to convening the TEP, RAND conducted literature reviews, focus groups, and case studies to inform its work.
+These activities are reported on elsewhere.